christianalfoni/impact/guides/data_fetching.md

 ## Caching

 You might consider caching certain data coming from your API.
+Maybe you are using a tool that already does this caching.
+Maybe you have offline support, maybe you can subscribe.
+Maybe the experience is collaborative, maybe not.
+In these example we will just look at different scenarios and how you get full control to determine how the caching behaviour works.

 Caching data can be very straight forward:

 ```ts
 import { Service } from 'impact-app'